Ford Focus ST review - Engines, performance and drive

 The turbo unit is an evolution of the previous Focus RS engine, although it doesn’t make as much power, at 276bhp.
 The extra displacement compared to the 2.0-litre units of most rivals gives the ST a strong torque figure of 420Nm.
 There’s also an anti-lag function that helps to keep the turbo spinning to boost throttle response.

-All this means the ST is able to dash from 0-62mph in 5.7 seconds and on to a top speed of 155mph.
+All this means the ST is able to dash from 0-62mph in 5.7 seconds and hit a top speed of 155mph.
 The estate version is no slouch either, at just a tenth of a second slower than the five-door hatch.

 In this review

-- 2Engines, performance and drive - currently readingLots of driver-orientated tech trickery keeps the ST up-to-speed with the competition.
+- 2Engines, performance and drive - currently readingLots of driver-orientated tech trickery keeps the Focus ST up-to-speed with the competition

-- 3MPG, CO2 and running costsDespite a high list price, the Focus ST is cheaper to insure than rivals and offers both petrol and diesel power.
+- 3MPG, CO2 and running costsDespite a high list price, the Focus ST is cheaper to insure than rivals and offers solid fuel economy